sanjaadrobnjak/m_ary_search/README.md

   - The program generates a sequence of keys within a given range and calculates the average number of steps needed for searching.
   - Evaluation is performed for m values in the range [2-6].
-- Performance Evaluation of Optimized M-ary Search for Multiple Keys -Similar to the previous evaluation, but for multiple keys instead of single key searches.
+- Performance Evaluation of Optimized M-ary Search for Multiple Keys
+  - Similar to the previous evaluation, but for multiple keys instead of single key searches.

 ## Performance Analysis
 The program evaluates the performance of M-ary search by measuring the average number of search steps for different values of m.
 Results are displayed for m values from 2 to 6.